Zeal8bit/Zeal-8-bit-OS/README.md

   * Video graphic API
 * Relocatable user programs.
 It is already possible to generate a relocation table when assembling a program with `z88dk-z80asm`.
 * Refactor the kernel code to have a proper memory module, with better names for the required macros.
-* Make it work with MMU-less targets, and add a configuration option for this.
 * Process all the `TODO` and `FIXME` left in the code.
 * Lift some restrictions that can be avoided, such as having the user's program stack pointer in the last virtual page.
 * List the loaded drivers from a user program.